-Acer palmatum Frosted Purple is a light purple cultivar with a frosted layer of white over the purple.
-The leaves are reticulated showing light green veins.
-The spring leaves are purple-red without the frosted look.
-During late spring they transition to the frosted lavender color which holds through summer if planted in the right location.
-The right location provides sunlight until early afternoon and shade during the hottest part of the day.
+Acer palmatum Frosted Purple’s color depends upon where you grow it.
+The spring leaves are purple-red without the frosted look when grown in mostly sun.
+This darker purple-red color holds through the summer if the location has sunlight until early afternoon and shade during the hottest part of the day.
+If you desire to plant this maple in direct sunlight you may have some bleaching of the dark purple color on older leaves.
+However, new growth will always be dark purple.
+The leaves have strong visible veins – reticulation, which adds to the overall pleasant look of the maple.
 In the fall each year the color explodes into a fantastic scarlet-red finish.
-Considered a dwarf with an estimated height of 7-8′ in 10 years.
+Considered a semi-dwarf with an estimated height of 7-8′ in 10 years.
 This maple is a very nice selection for a water feature or a patio container.
-Good drainage with the right amount of sun and shade is very important.
+Good drainage is very important.

 Limited Availability –

 The first photo shows late spring color with morning sun.
 The second photo shows the dark purple-red of spring leaves.
 The last photo showing fall color was taken here at the nursery.
 First two photos are courtesy of Buchholz Nursery.Discovered and introduced by the Flora Wonder ™ Collection at Buchholz Nursery.